hblasum/zotero-fs/README.md

 =========

 	* analyze/browse a Zotero collection hierarchy with file system tools
-	* symlink often-used files directly into your file system
+	* symlink often-used files/collections directly into your file system (if you want instant access, after remount, run "find" from /tmp/zotero; for automatizing this, incomment last line from zotero-fs/zotero-fs)

 Limitations
 ===========